aarondack/Redux-Timer/README.md

 ###Redux Timer

-Just a bare-bones simple contrived timer example that I built to show people an introduction to redux and react.
+Just a bare-bones simple contrived timer example that I built to show people an introduction to redux.

 ![](/Timer.gif)